reevoo/reevoo.github.io/docs/reevooapi/review-fetcher.markdown

 ## Automotive - Additional params for filtering

-You can use the following params for request to [reviewables](../reviewable/reviewable-list) and [reviews list](../review/review-list) endpoints if you have the review fetcher automotive feature enabled.
+Some of our automotive clients can use the following params for request to [reviewables](../reviewable/reviewable-list) and [reviews list](../review/review-list) endpoints.
+If you would like access to these parameters please contact your account manager.

 {: .documentation}
 |manufacturer         | *string*  |